select-8/charting-ms2/readme.md

 ### The Data

 For this project, my first charting data in this way, I decided to construct my own dataset.
-My reasoning for this stemmed from spending a few days testing with data from sources such as [Kaggle](kaggle.com) and realising that whatever data I would choose, would invariably have some element blocking me from moving forward with the JavaScript.
+My reasoning here stems from spending a few days testing with data from sources such as [Kaggle](kaggle.com) and realising that with whichever data I would choose, there would invariably have some element blocking me from moving forward with the JavaScript.
 I made the decision that it would be helpful to the learning process if I had overall control of the data.
-In hindsight I'm very glad I did this, as in building the data I learned a lot about what makes data chartable.
+In hindsight I'm very glad I did this, as in building the data I learned a lot about what to look for in data structures to assess if it is chartable or not.
 If now I was presented with a real world dataset I feel I am better placed to approach visualising in charts and graphs.
 I constructed the dataset using SQL to build a table in a postgres database and copying directly out to the CSV read by D3.
-This allowed me to easily add new content of random data, weigthed to reflect real world data such as the Stack Overflow developers survey 2018.
+This allowed me to easily add new content of random data, weighted to reflect real world data such as the [Stack Overflow developers survey 2018](https://insights.stackoverflow.com/survey/2018).
-I have submitted my SQL script, it can be found [here]()
+I have submitted my SQL script, it can be found [here](assets/sql/randomData.sql).

 ### User Stories

 This project is aimed primarily at developers and people generally interested in technology.
-However, it should also be easily discernible by a general audience.
+However, it should also be easily discernible by a lay audience.
 ##### As a user...
  - I want to quickly understand what I am being presented with.
  - I want to easily understand what each individual chart is showing me.